Applying for a New CDL in North CarolinaPage Overview

 - Proof of residency―You must be a North Carolina resident to have a NC CDL.
 Examples include military orders, passports, INS documents, or bank statements.
 For a complete listing of acceptable documents, see the CDL Manual.

-- Proof of age and identity (2 documents from different subcategories).
+- Proof of age and identity.
 For a complete listing of documents that satisfy the requirement for proof of age and identity, please see Chapter One of the Driver's Handbook.

 - Proof of Social Security number―For a North Carolina CDL, you must show your original Social Security card.
 If you do not have one or are ineligible for a Social Security number, see the CDL Manual for a list of acceptable substitutes.